EddieCrispo/Sign-Language-Translator-Singo-/README.md

 # Sign-Language-Translator-Singo-

+## Introduction
 Sign Language Translator - Singo (Sign and Go)

+Sign language is a visual gesture-based language that serves as the primary means of communication for people who are deaf, hard of hearing, or unable to speak or hear.
+Sign language varies across regions and countries, reflecting the linguistic and cultural diversity of the world.
+For example, there are American Sign Language (ASL), British Sign Language (BSL), and Indonesian Sign Language (SIBI), among others.
+Each sign language has its own vocabulary, grammar, and syntax, as well as its own way of using hand shapes, movements, facial expressions, and body postures to convey meaning.
+Sign language is not only important for the deaf and hard of hearing community, but also for people with other disabilities, such as autism, who may benefit from visual communication.

+However, sign language faces many challenges in terms of recognition, interpretation, and education.
+Most people who use spoken and written languages do not understand sign language, creating a communication gap between them and the sign language users.
+This gap can lead to social exclusion, discrimination, and lack of access to information and services for the deaf and hard of hearing community.
+Moreover, sign language recognition is a complex and difficult task for computer vision and machine learning techniques, due to the variability and ambiguity of signs, the presence of noise and occlusion in the images, and the lack of standardized and large-scale datasets for different sign languages.

+[According to the World Health Organization (WHO), over 5% of the world’s population suffers from disabling hearing loss](https://joshuaproject.net/people_groups/19007/ID).
+[In Indonesia, there are about 2.5 million deaf or mute people](https://www.who.int/health-topics/hearing-loss#tab=tab_2), [which is about 1% of the total population.](https://www.audicus.com/world-wide-hearing-loss-stats-from-around-the-world/) In Semarang, a city in Central Java province, there are about 25 thousand deaf or mute people, which is about 1.4% of the city’s population.
+These numbers indicate the need for effective sign language recognition systems that can help the deaf and hard of hearing community in Indonesia to communicate with others and access information and services.

 Our project aims to create a **Sign Language Translator App** to improve communication for the deaf and hard of hearing.
 The problem statement is the difficulty in communicating with non-signers, which can lead to social isolation and limited access to information.
 Our research questions include what features would be most beneficial to users and how to improve accuracy and ease of use.
 Background information includes the prevalence of hearing loss and the lack of accessible communication options.
 Our team wants to tackle this problem because we believe **that everyone deserves equal access to information and communication**.
 Using design thinking, we aim to build a painkiller app that solves a significant problem for our users.